markfinger/python-webpack/README.md

 ### Hot module replacement

-If you set the `HMR` setting to True, assets that are rendered on the client-side will open sockets to the build server server and listen for change notifications.
+If you set the `HMR` setting to True, assets that are rendered on the client-side will open sockets to the build server and listen for change notifications.
 When the assets have been rebuilt, they will attempt to automatically update themselves within the browser.
 If they are unable to, they will log to the console indicating that you will need to refresh for the changes to be applied.

 When `HMR` is True, webpack-build will automatically mutate config objects by: